MJ-API-Development/NewsAPI/README.md

 ## Support

-If you have any questions or issues, please contact us at support@example.com.
+If you have any questions or issues, please contact us at [support@eod-stock-api.site](mailto:support@eod-stock-api.site) .

 ## License